 - Make sure you are using real matcha powder and not green tea from a bag.
 It will impact the recipe quantities.

 - An immersion blender is helpful for making this snow skin mooncake recipe, but not required.

 - If you want to colour your dough, then make sure to add in food colouring in the batter before steaming it.

 - After steaming, you can test if the batter is thoroughly cooked by piercing it with a fork.
 It should be stiff and no longer runny.
 The fork should come out clean, with nothing clinging to it.

 - The cooked batter will come out slightly hard after steaming.
 Do not worry as it will soften as you knead it into a dough ball.

 - You may prepare the dough earlier and chill it overnight.
 However, the freshly made snow skin mooncake dough will be softer and easier to handle throughout the process.

-- We have written a more detailed guide on how to make the green tea mung bean paste and red bean filling for mooncakes and pastries.
+- We have also written guides on how to make a vegan-friendly green tea mung bean paste, as well as a no-oil red bean filling recipe for mooncakes and pastries.

 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.